Skip to content

 Regional Breakdown

 Brazil is the strongest market by a wide margin.
 PIX processes in under 5 seconds and AstroPay has direct partnerships with the major banks there.
 Mexico is solid too, with SPEI transfers and OXXO cash deposits at over 20,000 convenience stores.
 Argentina works despite the currency chaos because AstroPay handles ARS conversion internally, so operators don't have to deal with that headache directly.
 Colombia, Chile, Peru and Ecuador fill out the LATAM core.
 In Asia, India runs well on UPI (10B+ transactions per month nationwide) and NetBanking for users who prefer traditional banking.
 Bangladesh has lighter support.
 Southeast Asia is patchy.
-Europe technically works through the virtual Visa card but let's be honest, nobody in Germany or Scandinavia picks AstroPay when Trustly is right there.
+Europe technically works through the virtual Visa card, but realistically nobody in Germany or Scandinavia picks AstroPay when Trustly is right there.
 Africa is minimal.
 Bottom line: if you need anything beyond LATAM and India, budget for a second provider.
 Nuvei does 50+ markets globally, or you can pair AstroPay with Trustly and Brite for European coverage specifically.

 Licensed Jurisdictions